deinspanjer/jd-sql/README.md

 How it works:
 - The upstream Go test harness creates two temporary files containing the A and B JSON documents.
-- It invokes the Rust wrapper (the "binary under test"), passing through arguments and the two file paths.
+- It invokes the Go wrapper (the "binary under test"), passing through arguments and the two file paths.
-- The Rust wrapper reads the YAML config, connects to the configured database, executes the configured SQL with the two JSON inputs bound as parameters, and prints the result to stdout.
+- The wrapper reads the YAML config, connects to the configured database, executes the configured SQL with the two JSON inputs bound as parameters, and prints the result to stdout.
 - The Go harness compares stdout with the expected diff for each case.

 To run the test suite against jd-sql (PostgreSQL):